TheCyberian/ticTacToe/README.md

         app:layout_constraintTop_toBottomOf="@+id/gridLayout" />
 ```

 And the for loop in the previous step, now changes to be like below, changing the visibility of the elements after a winner is decided.
-Also, we have introduced a boolean value `gameActive` to let system know when the game's to be stopped:
+Also, we have introduced a boolean value `gameActive` at class level, to let system know when the game's to be stopped:

 ```
             for(int[] winningPosition : winningPositions) {
                 if (gameState[winningPosition[0]] == gameState[winningPosition[1]] && gameState[winningPosition[1]] == gameState[winningPosition[2]] && gameState[winningPosition[0]] != 2) {
-                    //                someone has won
                     gameActive = false;
                     String winner = "";
                     if (activePlayer == 0) {